CDC Youth Risk Behavior Survey (YRBS) and School Health Profiles (SHP)

 CDC data from the National Youth Risk Behavior Survey (YRBS) shows that students with higher grades are less likely than their peers with lower grades to participate in certain risk behaviors.
 This data can show the need for funding, training, prevention programs, and raise awareness of health issues.

 CDC School Health Profile (SHP) Information and Resources

-The CDC School Health Profiles (Profiles) assess school health policies and practices in states, urban school districts, territories, and tribal governments.
-They are conducted every 2 years.
+The School Health Profiles (Profiles) assess school health policies and practices in states, urban school districts, territories, and tribal governments.
+It is conducted every 2 years.
 Middle and high school principal and the lead health education teachers complete a self-administered questionnaire at each sampled school.
-In NYS, the NYSCSH conducts this survey on behalf of the NY State Education Department.
+Data from individual schools is kept confidential.
 To view the NYS SHP page with information for schools click here.